Wirrzy/Student-s-Attendance-Log/README.md

 # Student-s-Attendance-Log
-A program that used c++ languange and display a Student attendance Log information program
+A program that used c++ language and display a Student attendance Log information program